 Verifier

-an individual or organization that is contracted to execute the verification requirements stipulated in a given Credit Class.
+An individual or organization that is contracted to execute the verification requirements stipulated in a given Credit Class.

 Acronyms

 GHG - Greenhouse Gasses

 IPCC - Intergovernmental Panel on Climate Change (IPCC) is an intergovernmental body of the United Nations that is dedicated to providing the world with objective, scientific information relevant to understanding the scientific basis of the risk of human-induced climate change.